There are many different types of housing available to rent privately. You might be looking to rent a self-contained flat or house, or just a room.

 Housing benefit and other help

-If you are on benefits or have a low income, you may be able to get housing benefit to help you pay the rent.
+If you are on benefits or have a low income, you may be able to get housing benefit or Universal Credit to help you pay the rent.
 This will be calculated under the Local Housing Allowance rules.

-You may be able to get housing benefit even if you are working, as long as you qualify for assistance.
+You may be able to get help with your housing costs even if you are working, as long as you are on a low enough income.
 You might be able to get a loan or a grant from the Discretionary Finance Support Fund when you are released from prison.
-You might be entitled to financial help to assist with the cost buying clothing or furniture for your new home.
+You might be entitled to financial help to assist with the cost of buying clothing or furniture for your new home.
 The NIACRO staff at your prison will be able to answer your questions about this.

 Landlords want to be sure that a new tenant can afford to pay the rent.
 You may have to pay for a credit check or provide a guarantor.
 A guarantor is someone who agrees to pay the rent if you do not.